Alesa3/DeployNPM/README.md

 # npm-package

-- Create two npm packages
+- Use my two npm packages
 - Deploy with Netflify